Before You Begin

 2. Pre-Licensing Inspection

-- Once your plan review submittal has been approved, call the Cuyahoga County Board of Health to schedule a Pre-Licensing Inspection.
+- Once your food shop plans has been approved you will recieve a letter or email informing you to call the Cuyahoga County Board of Health to schedule a Pre-Licensing Inspection.
 Call at least one week prior to your anticipated start date to ensure that an inspector will be available.

 - Pre-Licensing Inspection: Use this checklist to prepare for the pre-licensing inspection.